LKisTSN/firstproject-repo/README.md

 # firstproject-repo
-In this project, I will create a REST API using Node.js and the Express framework.
-I will use a MongoDB database to store the date.
-Next, I will build a docker image and host it on Docker Hub.
-Lastly, I will leverage Terraform to deploy the Docker image to AWS.
+In this project, I have created a Node.js REST API using the Express framework.
+Calling the API would generate a new blog entry and store it in a MongoDB database.
+Next, I build a docker image and hosted it on Docker Hub.
+Then, I used Terraform to create an AWS EC2 instance and run a container using this Docker image.

+To execute the actions in main.tf file, use Terraform commands "init", "plan" and "apply".
+To trigger the API, go to URL: <public ip address>:8080/add-blog.